 Grounds.
 Oregon has adopted the concept of "no-fault" divorce.
 It is not necessary to prove cruelty, adultery, abandonment or any other fault on the part of your spouse for the court to grant a divorce.
 A simple statement that you and your spouse have developed "irreconcilable differences" is all that is required.
 "Irreconcilable differences" is the legal phrase used to say that you and your spouse are no longer getting along.
 Either party can request a divorce without the other's permission or agreement.
 You cannot stop the divorce from happening if your spouse wants one.

 Legal Separation.
 A legal separation is a court process that we do not generally use.
 Many, but certainly not all, clients physically separate during the pre-divorce period.
-It is a hassle free, self help process.
+It is a hassle free, self-help process.
 One party simply moves out of the family home.
-It is possible that such a separation can save your marriage.
-The new perspective gained by the physical separation may help you discover what is wrong in your marriage.
-Sometimes the party who is pushing for the divorce believes that physical separation will resolve his or her unhappiness.
-That person often finds that the opposite is true.
-We find that distance seldom resolves marital problems because you need to be together to work out problems.
-In addition, it often creates problems later for the party who moved out.
+Depending on your unique circumstances, it is possible that such a separation can save your marriage.
+However, in our experience, this is unlikely.

 Leaving the Family Home.
 Many clients ask if they can or should leave the family home.
 There is no generally applicable answer to this question.
 The correct decision is dependent upon your specific circumstances.
 There are a number of strategic considerations that should be a part of making such a move if you think a trial is likely.
 The departing spouse takes a real chance that reentry will not be possible.
 In addition, moving away from the family home and the children may influence a judge as they make their custody decision.
 Do not move out without consulting us first.